nandans-summer-camp/python-hello-world/README.md

 3. Get to know your package manager.
 For MacOS, I recommend using [Homebrew](https://brew.sh/).
 For Linux, you will have a default package manager (pacman, apt, yum, etc.).
 Read a bit about package management on your operating system.
 Package managers will let you install/manage applications for your system and allow you to do it all from the terminal, which is very convenient.

 4. Using your package manager, install `git` on your system if you don't already have it.
 To check if you have it, run `git --version` from the terminal.
-The current version is `2.27.0`, but it won't be important to have the latest version right now.
+The current version is `2.27.0`, but it's not important to have the latest version right now.
 If you want a newer version, you can use your package manager to install the latest.
 It's good practice to keep up with the latest versions of your tools.
 Here are a couple of reasonable guides for learning what git is and how to use it (note: the only features you will need for now are `clone`, `commit`, and `push`):

 * [Hello World using just Github](https://guides.github.com/activities/hello-world/)
 * [Introduction to git on the command line](https://towardsdatascience.com/getting-started-with-git-and-github-6fcd0f2d4ac6)
 * [Official Git Documentation](https://git-scm.com/)

 5. "Clone" this repository.
 Cloning and repositories are both concepts from git, which you can read about in the previous guides.
 Basically, it means "copy files from a remote server to my local computer".
-The im portant thing is that, in addition to the files, you get the "version history" as well.
+With cloning, in addition to the files themselves, you get the "version history" as well.

-6. You're right now reading the `README.md` file of this repository.
+6. Right now, what you're reading is actually the `README.md` file of this repository.
 You're probably reading it online, but now that you've cloned the repository to your local computer, you should have this file there too!
 Go ahead and try and read it.
 It's a "markdown" file.
 You can open it in any program that reads plain text files or by using `cat` from the command line.

 7. Install Python3 and on your system.
 The latest version is `3.8`, which is what you should install, but `3.5+` will work fine for now if you already have it.